FurkanToprak/Java101/lesson2.md

 * Classes always start with a capital letter.
 Every word within the class has a capital first letter.
 For example, `HelloWorld` is capitalized at the beginning of every new word.
 This is called **CamelCase**.
 * Classes, methods, and variables (we'll learn about them later- let this just be for future reference) should not start with an underscore, dollar sign, capital letter, or number.
 * **Important:** In Java, names for methods, classes, and variables *cannot* contain spaces or punctuation marks (`-`, `,`, `+`, etc) in them.
 See the first bullet point for multi-worded class names.
 For variables names with multiple words, words should either be separated with underscores or the words after the first word should start with a capital letter.
 * Constants (we'll learn about them later) should be in all capital letters, and multiple words should be separated by underscores.
+Constants should start with the keyword `final`.
 Here are some examples of good and bad naming convention:
 ```Java
 // Classes should be CamelCased.